j3ffreyjohn/cs677_lab3/README.md

 Example Usage
 =============

-python bird.py 5 3 0 for a game with 5 pigs and 3 bird launches without replication \\n
+<p> python bird.py 5 3 0 for a game with 5 pigs and 3 bird launches without replication </p>
-python bird.py 5 3 1 for a game with 5 pigs and 3 bird launches with replication
+<p> python bird.py 5 3 1 for a game with 5 pigs and 3 bird launches with replication </p>